matinjugou/ADSPRO2/README.md

 ```
 "./make all"
 ```
-(requiring for CUDNN 7.5 or later versions)
+(requiring for CUDNN 7.5 or later versions).

 We use GPU while computing, so you need to prepare one if you want to test this project on your own.

 Data Preparation